HughP/MLKA/Methodology/ReadMe.md

 #####Paterson Method
 Key centers are important for computing distance.
 For the center points in my diagrams and in my numbers these were computed in the following way:
-A the keys were taped with scotch tape in the down posision, a pice of see-though graph paper was lain out over the keyboard and the key position was traced over the keys.
-The center point for the keys on the left side was computed my dearing perpendicular lines though the corner points of the keys.
-The sitance measurements were replicated in OmniGraffle.
+A the keys were taped with scotch tape in the down position, a pice of see-though graph paper was lain out over the keyboard and the key position was traced over the keys.
+The center point for the keys on the left side was computed my drawing perpendicular lines though the corner points of the keys.
+The stencil measurements were replicated in OmniGraffle.
 OmniGraffle is used to create the spacing lines and various diagrams of keyboard layouts.

 ####Keyboard angle
 * Nelson, John E., Delia E. Treaster & William S. Marras.
 2000.
 Finger motion, wrist motion and tendon travel as a function of keyboard angles.
 Clinical Biomechanics 15.7: 489-98.